 Then God blessed them, and God said to them, “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth."

-After God tells us about creating us in His image, He tells us our purpose.
+After God tells us about creating us in His image, He tells us the ultimate purpose for mankind.
 That purpose has both relational and powerful elements in it.
 Consider “Be fruitful and multiply.”
-That relational element refers to the most intimate options for a man and woman’s relationship.
-And God uses “subdue” and “have dominion,” which are powerful words – Powerful and Relational.
+That relational element refers to the most intimate options for a husband-wife relationship.
+Then, God uses “subdue” and “have dominion,” which are powerful words – Powerful and Relational.

 Genesis 2:16-17 and Genesis 3:8-9